AeroMAPS/AeroMAPS/_sources/books/documentation_airtransport.md

 This work thus allows identifying and linking the different levers of action to reduce emissions from aviation.
 In the following, in addition to a section devoted to strategies against non-CO<sub>2</sub> effects, deterministic models for estimating the following parameters are presented:
-- evolution of air traffic ;
+- usage evolution through the evolution of air traffic ;
-- improvement in energy intensity through various levers (fleet renewal for more efficient aircraft, operations, load factor);
+- energy efficiency through improvements in energy intensity with various levers (fleet renewal for more efficient aircraft, operations, load factor) ;
 - energy decarbonization through incorporation of alternative fuels to replace fossil fuel.

-## Air traffic
+## Air traffic: usage evolution

+The parameter that corresponds to the evolution of air traffic is the RPK.
 The modeling of the air traffic is based on the study of worldwide historical data.
 The models presented in this section can be applied to the fleet as a whole or to the different markets.
 Before detailing these models, the categorization and calibration of the aviation market used in AeroMAPS is presented.

 ### Categorization and calibration of the aviation market